GNOME/ghex/README.md

 hexadecimal values in one column and the ASCII representation in the other.
 GHex is a useful tool for working with raw data.

+GHex is part of the GNOME Extra Apps family of applications and is not a core GNOME application.

 ## Note re: Alpha State of GHex 4

 The `master` branch now contains GHex 4, which is presently in alpha state.